OldRacingCars.com

 17. Atlanta 72 (Larry McCoy): Completed by Gene White Racing after Atlanta Cars closed, and first seen as the team's #21 Bill Daniels GOP for Cale Yarborough at the 1972 Indy 500.
 Yarborough was then "asked to step down", and the car was converted from Ford to Offy power for team leader Lloyd Ruby to try in practice at Pocono.
 It was raced by Jimmy Caruthers as the #52 Wynn's Special at Ontario in September.
 Almost certainly the Atlanta-Offy sold to Larry McCoy Sr's Eastern Racing for his son Larry McCoy to drive in 1973, backed by James Bidwell's Shurfine Foods.
 Converted by Eldon Rasmussen to Ras-Car specification for 1974, and raced by McCoy and others up to 1977.
 To Frank Fiore for 1978, and his #87 Machinists Union entry for Jerry Karl, Phil Threshie and Al Loquasto that season.
 Then to Buddie Boys, a Calgary trucking magnate, and entered for Bob Harkey at the 1980 Indy 500, but he could not get enough speed out of it.
 The last that was heard of the car was just before the Milwaukee race, when the engine was said to have blown up during testing.

 18. Eagle 67 [214] (Bentley Warren): New to Walt Michner's Michner Petroleum team and described as a new 1968 Eagle for the 1968 Indy 500, but photographs show that it was a 1966/67-type Eagle.
 Assigned to Mike Mosley, then Rick Muther, then Ronnie Duran, and finally to Bill Cheesbourg, who qualified it but was bumped.
 Norm Brown then took over the drive but was badly injured at Milwaukee in the accident that took the life of Ronnie Duman and destroyed the Michner Lola T80.
 Michner then recruited Johnny Rutherford and he drove this car, and a 1966 sister car, in 1969, 1970 and 1971, by which time the team had become Patrick Racing.
 This 1967 car, nicknamed "Old Shep", appears to have been the road racing car in 1969, and was then the car qualified by Tony Adamowicz for the 1970 Indy 500, but bumped, while Rutherford raced the sister car, known as "Geraldine".
+Rutherford then wrecked it in practice at Langhorne in June and it was not seen again that season.
 In July 1971, the 1967 car was the first of the pair to be fitted with McLaren M16-style wings instead of the wedge bodywork used on "Geraldine" at the 1971 Indy 500.
 Sold to Bentley Warren for 1972 as his #36 Bay State Racing entry.
 Retained for 1973 and 1974, after which the car remained in his garage.
 In the early 2000s, Warren sold the car to a consortium "Eagle Partners", who rebuilt the car to the 1971 wedge-sided configuration used on the sister car, "Geraldine".
 In 2006, the restored car appeared at the Amelia Island Concours, and in 2007 it was sold at auction by Kruse (Auburn, IN) to Chuck Haines.
 In 2008, Haines sold it to Jim Vieira, and it appeared at an Indianapolis historic event in 2009.
 By early 2011, it was at John Mueller of Entrepreneur’s Motor Sports (Fresno, CA), to be restored to Richie Ginther's 1967 #42 livery.
 In this form, it was sold in 2013 to Rob Dyson (Millbrook, NY).
 See full history: the Michner Eagle.

 19. McLaren M16A [3?]
 (David "Salt" Walther): McLaren Cars at the 1971 Indy 500 for Denny Hulme (#85).
 Raced by Gordon Johncock at Pocono 500 1971.
 Believed to have been sold to George Walther for his son David "Salt" Walther after the 1972 season and, as far as can be determined, this is the car that Walther was racing when he had his huge accident at the 1973 Indy 500.
 The wrecked car was kept by Walther, reputedly in his living room, but was sold to the Henry Ford Museum in 2012 to be part of an exhibit on racing safety.